AdiWoods/YourFinance/README.md

 ## Description:
 > Hello World!
 I am Aditya Kadam.

-> This was my final project for CS50x.
+> This is my final project for CS50x.

 > I have built this project using technologies like HTML, CSS Javascript, MySql and PHP.